Billy Whelan

-William Augustine Whelan (1 April 1935 – 6 February 1958), also known as Billy Whelan or Liam Whelan, was an Irish footballer and one of the eight Manchester United players who were killed in the Munich air disaster.
-He was 22 years old when he died.
+William Augustine Whelan (1 April 1935 – 6 February 1958), known as Billy Whelan or Liam Whelan, was an Irish footballer who played as an inside-forward.
+He died at the age of 22, as one of eight Manchester United players who were killed in the Munich air disaster.

 Whelan was born in Dublin.
-He was one of seven children born to John and Elizabeth Whelan; his father had died in 1943, when Whelan was just eight years old.
+He was one of seven children born to John and Elizabeth Whelan.
+His father John was an accomplished centre half-back for Dublin club Brunswick and was instrumental in winning the FAI Junior Shield in 1924.
+His mother was an avid Shamrock Rovers supporter.
+His father died in 1943 when Whelan was just eight years old.
 He was not a confident flyer and just before the aeroplane took off from Munich, he was heard to say: "This may be death, but I'm ready."

 He played Gaelic games, winning a medal for St Peter's of Phibsboro.
 Dublin GAA club Naomh Fionnbarra successfully had a railway bridge situated near the place of Whelan's birth renamed after him in 2006, while the Naomh Fionnbarra clubhouse also has Whelan's Manchester United membership card.

 Club career

 Whelan began his career with Home Farm before joining Manchester United as an 18-year-old in 1953.
-He was capped four times for the Republic of Ireland national team, but did not score.
-His brother John played for Shamrock Rovers and Drumcondra F.C.
+He was capped four times for the Republic of Ireland national team (including a surprising 4–1 victory against Holland in Rotterdam in 1956) but did not score.
+His brother John played for Shamrock Rovers and Drumcondra and his eldest brother Christy played for Transport.

-He made his first appearance for United during the 1954–55 season and quickly became a regular first team player, and went on to make 98 first-team appearances in four seasons at United, scoring 52 goals.
-He was United's top scorer in the 1956–57 season, scoring 26 goals in the First Division and 33 in all competitions as United won their second successive league title and reached the semi-finals of the European Cup and FA Cup.
+He made his first appearance for United during the 1954–55 season and quickly became a regular first-team player, and went on to make 98 first-team appearances in four seasons at United, scoring 52 goals.
+He was United's top scorer in the 1956–57 season, scoring 26 goals in the First Division and 33 in all competitions as United won their second successive league title and reached the semi-finals of the European Cup.
+He also gave a commanding display in the 1957 FA Cup final despite losing 2–1 to Aston Villa.
 Such was the strength of the competition in the United first team that he was soon being kept out of the side by Bobby Charlton.
 He travelled with the United team to Belgrade for the fateful European Cup tie against Red Star Belgrade, the day before the Munich air disaster, but did not play in the game.